Platform-OS/pos-module-user/README.md

 2. Copy the partial responsible for rendering the sign-in form:

 `cp modules/user/public/views/partials/sessions/new.liquid app/modules/user/public/views/partials/sessions/new.liquid`

 > [!NOTE]
 > Please note that in this example, we are working with the `sessions` directory, as this is where the Sign-In functionality is located.

 Now, you can freely modify the HTML or presentation layer of the sign-in form in the copied file.
-> [!NOTE]
-> Please note that in this example, we are working with the `sessions` directory, as this is where the Sign-In functionality is located.
 ## Helper Queries and Commands

 The module also provides several useful queries and commands to help you manage users and permissions